October 24, 2022 4 min read

 A person holding a piece of a hemp plant to the sky as if to inspect it

 Until lately, THC-O just wasn’t that popular, not only because it was illegal, but because it’s just not that easy to make.
-For that reason, finding accurate information about THC-O’s history can be challenging.
+Therefore, finding accurate information about THC-O’s history can be challenging.

-Although there’s no straight answers to help us understand how or when THC-O was first isolated, the first recorded examples of THC-O date back to 1948.
-At that time, the U.S. Army carried out studies that involved giving THC and THC-O to dogs with the intent of evaluating their potential to be used as weapons.
-It was this research that helped us understand that THC-O may be twice as potent as Delta-9-THC.
+Although there are no straight answers to help us understand how or when THC-O was first isolated, the first recorded examples of THC-O date back to 1948.
+At that time, the U.S. Army carried out studies that involved giving THC and THC-O to dogs to evaluate their potential to be used as weapons.
+This research helped us understand that THC-O may be twice as potent as Delta-9-THC.

-If you’re wondering how the THC-O manufacturing process has changed in the last 80 years, you’ll be happy to know that the THC-O molecule is still that same as its always been, even if its possibly made via different methods.
+Suppose you’re wondering how the THC-O manufacturing process has changed in the last 80 years.
+In that case, you’ll be happy to know that the THC-O molecule is still the same as it has always been, even if it's possibly made via different methods.
 Here’s what we mean:

 THC-O exists naturally in the cannabis plant.
 It can be found in hemp in very low concentrations, and it can be extracted naturally using the same extraction methods that are used to extract CBD.
 This is the reason that THC-O is considered to be a “natural hemp cannabinoid” and the reason that it’s legal considering the definition used to legalize hemp in the 2018 Farm Bill.